 I got on the internet and read about other ways to teach kids to read, hopeful to find something that would work for me.
 I fell in love with a different curriculum that also used a phonics approach.
 After all, that is how I learned to read, so it felt familiar.

-She already knew her letters but didn’t know the sounds they made.
-So, we got to work and I made learning the sounds into games.
 You can probably guess my next recommendation, make it fun for you and your child!
 Reading is a wonderful tool that lays the foundation for success in their education.

 I also recommend that you don’t spend too much time each day, especially at this stage.
-Little kid’s typically have a short attention span and this can cause frustration to you.
-They also won’t retain as much if it is in long drawn out sessions.
-Keep it short and fun.
+Little kid’s typically have a short attention span and this can cause frustration to you and them.

 If ever I get frustrated or it seems difficult to teach a concept in reading, I immediately set things down and we take a break or just call it for the day.
-I don’t want to teach this important subject with a feeling of frustration for me or my kids.
-It should be engaging and fun, free of stress for both of you!

 Celebrate The Progress You Make Together

-This is important to me because teaching phonics can be boring at times for you, even when you love the curriculum.
-But don’t overlook the importance of acknowledging their success, even if it is a small one.
 Reading is the first subject I teach my kids.
-Everything else is just for fun in the beginning for our homeschool.
-We put so much focus on reading because it is the foundation to all other subjects.
+Everything else is just extra in our homeschool during preschool through 1st grade.
+We put all the focus on reading for three years because it is the foundation to all other subjects.

 Resources I Used For Teaching Phonics